tomoima525/continuum/README.md

 # Preparation

 Call `yarn install` at the root of the project.
+Note that this package requires node >= 16

 ### Github auth